prog4biol/pfb2019/problemsets/Python_04_problemset.md

         h.
 Remove an element from the end.
 [Read about pop()](https://www.tutorialspoint.com/python/list_pop.htm).
         i.
 Remove an element from the beginning.
         j.
 Remove an element from somewhere other than the beginning or the end.
+	k.
+Use `join` to create a string.
+Join the elements on ', '

-2. Write a script that splits a string into a list.
+2. Write a script that:
+        - splits a string into a list.
 	- the string `sapiens, erectus, neanderthalensis`
 	- print the string before you split.
 	- split the string and print the result of the split.
 Think about the ', '.